turingschool/try-turing/frontend-advanced/functions/index.md

 ```
 ## Calling a Function

 We have a function written, but we need to **call** it for the function to actually run.
-The great thing about functions is you can decide _when_ they do their job.
-Maybe we only want a particular function to run when a user interacts with our site in a specific way.
-This puts us in complete control.
+Until we call the function, the code will just sit around and do nothing.

 ```js
 addUp();